technicolor-research/subic/README.md

 `ipython test_subic trained_model VGG_M_128 --m 8 --k 256 --testset any_dataset --nclass num_classes --split split_size --N dataset_size --img_path path_file`

 #### License
-by downloading this program, you commit to comply with the license as stated in the license.txt file.
+by downloading this program, you commit to comply with the license as stated in the LICENSE.md file.

 #### Contact
 author: Jain Himalaya